January 4

 5. “You Are a Diabetic.”

-Even if we don’t have bad intentions, those who live with this condition often take the term diabetic like it describes someone with a chronic illness.
+Even if we don’t have bad intentions, those who live with this condition often take the term diabetic as it describes someone with a chronic illness.
 It’s better to say “You have diabetes” either way.

 6. “Your Blood Sugar Is High.
 What Did You Do?”